Lead Councillor for Education and Public Health

 B) Public Health

-(3) To work with health partners, the Director of Public Health for Berkshire, the Executive Director of Children and the Lead Councillors for Adult Social Care, and Children, to improve the health of all people in the Borough’s area, in association where appropriate with other services provided by the Borough Council across all portfolio areas.
+(3) To work with health partners, the Director of Public Health for Reading & West Berkshire, the Executive Director of Children and the Lead Councillors for Adult Social Care, and Children, to improve the health of all people in the Borough’s area, in association where appropriate with other services provided by the Borough Council across all portfolio areas.

 (4) To lead for the Council on the Reading Health & Wellbeing Board, and to work in conjunction with Board members to: